maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 little overhead compared to running every test in its own process.

-Third, we provide a mechanism to build a cluster of test runners, so you can run tests locally on your machine, or in parallel on an arbitrarily large cluster.
+Third, we provide a mechanism to build a cluster of test runners, so you can run tests on your local machine, or in parallel on an arbitrarily large cluster.

 ### How to Use Maelstrom

 Maelstrom provides specialized test runners for multiple test frameworks.
 We currently support Rust (via `cargo test`), Golang (via `go test`), and Pytest.
 We will continue to add more test runners in the future.

 If Maelstrom doesn't currently support your chosen test runner, you can write your own using our Rust or gRPC bindings.
 We also provide a command-line utility for running an arbitrary program in the Maelstrom environment.
 You can use this for ad hoc testing or as a target for scripts.

 To get started running your tests using Maelstrom, start by using the Maelstrom test runner as a drop-in replacement for your test runner.
 For example, you would type `cargo maelstrom` instead of `cargo test`.
 This will run all tests in a minimal environment to start with.
 Some tests may not run properly without more dependencies specified.
 You can then opt into these required dependencies by adding dependencies to tests that match certain patterns.
 It usually only takes a few minutes to get a whole project's tests working with Maelstrom.

 ### Conclusion

-I have found through my own experience that once developers have the experience of having a system like Maelstrom at their disposal, they change how they approach testing.
+In my experience, once developers have the experience of having a system like Maelstrom at their disposal, they change how they approach testing.

 Being able to test more of the system more often is part of it, but they also start to write test differently.
 It now becomes more feasible to engage in more computationally intensive testing.
 Developers can rely more heavily on fuzz testing, "chaos testing", and exhaustive simulation.

 While the full value of Maelstrom's model works best when developers have clusters available to them, there are a multitude of advantages even when run locally.
 We know that most developers will start with Maelstrom without a generally available cluster, then maybe move to having a cluster just for CI, and then progress eventually to having a shared cluster for the entire project.

 You should have testing tools that move as fast as you do.
 Give Maelstrom a shot and tell us what you think.